-Support Through Early Recovery...and Beyond
+Support Through Early Recovery and Beyond

 At Keystone, you will...

-build a foundation of honesty and trust with yourself and those around you;
+- Build a foundation of honesty and trust with yourself and those around you;

-learn positive behaviors and habits that become engrained in your everyday life.
+- Develop positive behaviors and habits that become engrained in your everyday life.

 A Structured Setting

-Mandatory house meetings
+- Mandatory house meetings

-Keystone I – Thursday night @ 8pm
+- Keystone I – Thursday night @ 8pm

-Keystone II – Sunday night @ 6pm
+- Keystone II – Sunday night @ 6pm

-Sunday – Thursday, 11pm, lights out, 11:30pm
+- Sunday – Thursday, 11pm, lights out, 11:30pm

-Friday & Saturday, 12am, lights out, 12:30am
+- Friday & Saturday, 12am, lights out, 12:30am

-The objective of the meeting is to support the Keystone philosophy and bring issues to the group for discussion and resolution.
+House meetings maintain a positive and supportive environment.
+Therefore, they are mandatory for all house guests.
+The objective of the meetings is to support the Keystone philosophy and bring issues to the group for discussion and resolution.

 The meeting format is generally:

-Management will provide a weekly update
+- Management will provide a weekly update

-Each guest will have some time to articulate problems experienced during the past week
+- Each guest will have some time to articulate problems experienced during the past week